Pancake Day: easy recipes, toppings, decorations

 Pancake party decorations and tableware

 We could all do with a bit of colour in our lives right now, and any excuse to brighten up our homes should be grabbed with both hands.
 Pancake Day is on the eve of Lent and in many countries, including Italy and parts of America, that means a Mardi Gras carnival.
 Bring the party vibes to your pancake party by picking some fun and dazzling decorations in the colours associated with Mardi Gras: purple, gold and green.
-The Party Pieces shops has got plenty of options: go for our balloon arch, Pick and Mix backdrop and Metallic Rainbow Table Set .
-Finish off your Mardi Gras theme with a smattering of purple and green heart balloons, and for a flourish, buy a showstopping cake fountain to stick in the top of your stack.
+The Party Pieces shops has got plenty of options: go for our balloon arch, backdrops and serving platters .
+Finish off your Mardi Gras theme with a smattering of purple and green heart balloons.

 What to put on your pancakes is always a matter of heated debate in any household.
 Lemon and sugar is the traditional combo to slather on - and it's richly deserving of its classic status.
 We are also partial to raspberry jam and desiccated coconut, while chocolate spread and banana is another mouthwatering option.
 Here at Party Pieces, we also love a savoury pancake or two.
 Cheddar cheese and chopped ham is a winner, as is cheese with mushroom and spinach.
 Can’t choose between sweet and savoury?
 Just have both!